-The Corescore is a 0-100 score that indicates how liked a running shoe is based on reviews and ratings from running shoe experts and users.
+The Corescore is a 0-100 score that indicates how liked a shoe is based on reviews and ratings from experts and users.

 How the Corescore is calculated

 The Corescore is a weighted average of user ratings and expert reviews adjusted for spam, shoes with few reviews, what version is reviewed and the credibility of the expert reviewer.

-Any runner can contribute with user ratings of shoes he/she has tried.
-To avoid bias, running shoes with only a few (good) ratings reach the top of the ranking lists, adjustments are made:
+Anyone can contribute with user ratings of shoes he/she has tried.
+To avoid bias, shoes with only a few (good) ratings reach the top of the ranking lists, adjustments are made:

 - 1-10 user ratings: subtract 15%